 The members of Ysgol Gyfun Llandyssul (Llandyssul County School) who fell during both world wars are commemorated on a brass war memorial, which is located inside the school.
 The photograph below of the memorial is courtesy of Ray Jones, but thanks is also due to Mike Berrell, who sent in the original photos.
+This memorial was moved in the summer of 2016 to the site of the new Llandysul school - Ysgol Bro Teifi - when the old school was closed.

 The Great War, 1914-1918